UnclassedPenguin/bible/README.md

 ## Todo:
-[ ] - I think maybe i could change passage struct to have chapter and verse as int.
-It might clean up some code where I dont have to convert back and forth?
-Could change printVerse function
 [ ] - Add bookmark function
 [ ] - Add favorite function
 [ ] - Add a print all?